Sidney Hill: Legacy

 Langford House was later left to Hill's nephew Thomas James Hill, but he only lived there for four years before his death on 9 February 1912.
 The terms of the will were that the next beneficiary was James Alfred Hill, another nephew, but he had died at Kimberley, Northern Cape, South Africa, on 27 January 1910 (aged 60), so the occupancy was taken up by Thomas Sidney Hill (known as the "second Sidney Hill"), a great-nephew, and the eldest son of Thomas James Hill.
 Thomas Sidney Hill died on 25 September 1944 (aged 70), and two years later, the Commissioners of Crown Land bought Langford House.
 In 1948, the University of Bristol founded the School of Veterinary Science there.
 Many of Hill's other charitable works still survive today; Victoria Jubilee Langford Homes and the Sidney Hill Churchill Wesleyan Cottage Homes are registered charities providing housing for local people in need.

 Hill's memory lives on in the legacy of buildings that he founded, but he meant more than this to some of his neighbours.
 The late Ronald Henry Bailey, a former editor of The Weston & Somerset Mercury newspaper, and an authority on Mendip folklore and other antiquarian matters, described Hill as:

 Nonetheless, Hill's wealth came from trade with southern Africa and it is not certain to what extent his fortune was amassed at the expense of others.
 On balance, however, it is thought likely that his business dealings as a merchant were without reproach.
 Certainly, that whatever his attitudes as a younger man, he later shared his wealth with the less fortunate.

 Philanthropic works

 Hill was prolific in works for the public benefit.
-He funded and endowed the Queen Victoria Memorial Homes in Langford, to benefit those who could not afford to rent decent and safe accommodation.
+He founded and endowed the Queen Victoria Memorial Homes in Langford to benefit those who could not afford to rent decent and safe accommodation.
 He founded Wesleyan churches, Sunday schools, and ministers' houses in England and in South Africa, and endowed a house at Homes for Little Boys, a former orphanage near Swanley, Kent.
 He also donated substantial amounts of money to aid the Wesleyan cause: £500 to help build the Wesleyan chapel at Linden Road, Clevedon, and after his death, Hill's estate donated £1,500 to fund the building of the Wesleyan Mission Hall at Seymour Road, Gloucester.
 His final act to benefit the poor was to fund, furnish, and endow twelve Wesleyan cottage homes at Churchill.